Keloc13/Tip_Calculator/README.md

 Time spent: roughly 20-25 hours spent in total

 ## User Stories
+I've been programming since my senior year of high school in AP Computer Science.
+Since then, I've had a huge interest in the components of creating and understanding the programming and computer science.
+However, I've had a difficult time making project and standing out from the rest of the crowd.
+I am determined to push that aside and make a difference using this class as a resource to advance my learning in computer science.
+##
 The following **required** functionality is complete:

 * [X] User can enter a bill amount, choose a tip percentage, and see the tip and total values.